In my next life, I want to be an interior designer. I love decorating and home decor, taking on projects, and helping others do the same.

 These paper pumpkin crafts are quick, simple, and adorable.
 These are less durable than the wreaths, so they are ideal for indoor decoration.

 - Orange and green solid or patterned scrapbooking paper (you can also use construction paper)

 - Scissors or circle cutter (if you have one)

 - Cut out 6 equal circles or ovals from matching paper and fold each in half—make sure your desired color or pattern is on the inside.

 - Glue one half-circle on top of another.

-- When all six are stacked, pull the top half-circle around to meet the bottom half circle and glue together.
+- When all six are stacked, pull the top half-circle around to meet the bottom half circle and glue it together.

 - Cut a stem shape from green paper and attach it to the top of the pumpkin with glue.

 These make adorable table-top decorations or you can make several in varying sizes and place them on your stairs (at the corners, of course!)
-These are great because they’re foldable and so they store easy and you can use them year after year.
+These are great because they’re foldable and so they store easily and you can use them year after year.

 Spooky Halloween Decorations for Windows